If you are an employee, please click here to add a US personal bank (deposit) account

 Step 7: Complete the ACH Contract

-Step 8: The account you setup will be in your Settings > Your Account > Reimbursement section in either Verifying or Pending status.
+Step 8: The account you setup will be in your Settings > Account > Payment section in either Verifying or Pending status.

 If it is Verifying, then our Risk Team will reach out for more information.

-If it is Pending, then in 1-2 business days Expensify will administer 3 test transactions to your withdrawal account.
+If it is Pending, then in 1-2 business days Expensify will administer 3 test transactions to your bank account.

 Once these transactions - 2 deposits and 1 withdrawal - have posted to your account, go to your Inbox page and you will be prompted to enter the transaction amounts.

 Step 9: You're done!
-A withdrawal account that is successful should appear like this:
+A business bank account that is successful should appear like this:

 Setup troubleshooting and FAQ